 - Medical Law and Ethics

-- National Certified Medical Assistant - American Association of Medical Assistants
+- Certified Medical Assistant - American Association of Medical Assistants

-- National Phlebotomy Technician - National Center for Compentency Testing
+- National Phlebotomy Technician - National Center for Competency Testing

 - Healthcare Provider Certification (CPR/AED) - American Heart Association